vikas1709/WebDev-Session5/readme.md

 Note: the refresh issue experienced in class was due to a restrictive route in app.js.

-Comment out the exisiting path and replace it with:
+Comment out the existing path and replace it with:

 ```
 // app.get('/', (req, res) => {